cruhl/typescript-tooling/README.md

    sure to set `"private": true`. _Private packages only require the `name` and `private` fields._

-3. TSt looks for `packages/<package-name>/src/index.ts` as the entry point.
+3. TST looks for `packages/<package-name>/src/index.ts` as the entry point.
 You can generate NPM scripts (`test`, `test:watch`, `dev`, and `build`) by running...